• Skip to primary navigation

 Step by step directions

 1. Cook the bacon: Cook the chopped bacon in a 10-inch oven-proof skillet over medium heat until crisp.
 Remove the bacon with a slotted spoon and let drain on a paper towel lined plate.
-Leave at least 2 tablespoon of bacon grease in the skillet (if you are using cast iron, you may want to leave more) and remove from heat.
+Leave at least 2 tbsp of bacon grease in the skillet (if you are using cast iron, you may want to leave more) and remove from heat.
 Let the skillet cool before proceeding.

 2. Whisk the eggs: In a large bowl, whisk the eggs with the cream, garlic, salt and pepper and about two thirds of the cooked bacon.
 Set the skillet over medium low heat and swirl remaining bacon grease to coat bottom and sides.